Bayfield Peninsula Photography Workshop – Seascapes, Landscapes & Lake Superior

 Capture the Beauty of Lake Superior in Spring

-We’ll photograph the dramatic shorelines of Lake Superior—sweeping seascapes, sandy beaches at sunset, and early morning urban harbor scenes with the Apostle Islands on the horizon.
-During midday, we’ll hunt for spring wildflowers like bloodroot and spring beauties, and visit waterfalls surrounded by fresh green growth.
-You’ll also photograph fishing tugs, sailboats, and the charming urbanscapes of these historic port towns.
+We’ll photograph sunrise and sunset along the ever-changing shore of Lake Superior, and capture sweeping seascapes, sandy beaches at sunset, and early morning harbor scenes with the Apostle Islands on the horizon.
+Midday sessions focus on spring wildflowers like bloodroot and spring beauties, along with waterfalls framed by fresh green growth.
+Along the way, you’ll also photograph fishing tugs, sailboats, and the historic urbanscapes of these working port towns.

 Kick off your summer with a photography adventure in one of Wisconsin’s most scenic regions.